Light

 type Person {

-required property name -> str { constraint exclusive };
+required name: str { constraint exclusive };

-multi link friends -> Person {
+multi friends: Person {

 }